 Exception Meaning ATM_CME_BIND_DEL Informs the convergence module that one of its bindings is being destroyed.
 The usual reason for this is that a PPA is being destroyed either because its address is no longer registered with the network or because the interface to the network has gone down.
 The argument to this exception is the value returned from the atm_cmm_ppa_bind call (atm_bind_handle_t); the convergence module uses this value to reference the bind point.
 The return value from this call is ignored.
 ATM_CME_CALL_FAILED Indicates that a call to an endpoint has failed.
-The argument is an atm_addr_p that specifies the endpoint to which the CMM was trying to connect.
-The cause information in the atm_addr structure is set to indicate the reason for the call failure, which can be the failure of both a point-to-point call and the failure of adding a leaf to a point-to-multipoint call.
+The argument is an atm addr p that specifies the endpoint to which the CMM adding a leaf to a point-to-multipoint call.
 The convergence module must destroy all references to the endpoint when processing this notification.
-The convergence associated with a VC.
+The convergence module receives one additional notification to destroy all its references to the endpoint's VC if this was the only endpoint associated with a VC.